Stargardt Disease: Causes and How To Treat

 Genetic testing can confirm the diagnosis by identifying mutations in the ABCA4 gene.
 This testing is particularly useful for family planning and understanding the inheritance pattern.

-Treatment Options for Stargardt Disease
+What are the Treatment Options for Stargardt Disease?

 Currently Available Treatments